-When I get back home, I’ll turn on the string lights I have in my bedroom so the lighting is low and spritz my bed with some sort of essential oil spray, like a sage or lavender, to help the space feel cleared and soothing.
+When I get back home, I'll turn on the string lights I have in my bedroom so the lighting is low and spritz my bed with some sort of essential oil spray, like a sage or lavender, to help the space feel cleared and soothing.
 You can read more here if you want to see how I set up my self-care space in my bedroom.

 I cannot tell you what a difference this makes for me to be able to come back after a hectic day with a bedroom that is clean and waiting for me.